Snaacky/thewiki/docs/guides/htpc.md

 Send {F4}
 return
 ```

+!!!secondary
-Credit to Jimbo for the script
+Credits to Jimbo for the script.
+!!!

 ==-

-This script checks if `mpv.exe` or `kodi1.exe` are running.
-If they are not, `kodi1.exe` is ran.
-If they are running, then the F4 key is passed through to the running program.
-This allows using the remote to launch Kodi, without sacrificing a button.
+This script checks if `mpv.exe` or `kodi1.exe` are running:

+- If they are not running, `kodi1.exe` is ran
+- If they are currently running, the `F4` key is passed through to the running program. *This allows using the remote to launch Kodi, without sacrificing a button*

-You are free to modify this code to run something other than kodi1.exe or listen for a key other than F4, this is just provided as an example.
-Save and close this file.
-You can now double click to run this script, or place it in the same `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` as cec-tray.
+You will need to modify this code if you want to run something other than `kodi1.exe` (i.e. you used a different file name for the Kodi executable or want to launch a different program) or listen for a key other than `F4`.

+To run this script, double-click the `.ahk` file.
+Alternatively, you can place it in your startup folder to run it automatically when `cec-tray` starts.

++++